Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/research-megabuildings.md

 There also always seems to be a site nearby with flood lights that are either already on and colored specifically, or that can be turned on.
 These sites almost always seem to share qualities with the mega building they are associated with.

+Interestingly in the path I took thus far it appears that the image of a mega-building is slowly rotating in the screenshots.
+This might point to new locations on existing buildings to continue the chain.
+It may also be possible that I took a wrong step in the chain thus far.